 The big, curving screen in the astrogation and navigation room told the story at a glance.
-Instead of a display of orderly points connected by luminous lines, there was a chaos of sparks and darknesses, forming momentary patterns which quickly dissolved into chaos and uncertainty. our last departure "Do you still have "No sir."
-Direction's face was ashen.
+Instead of a display of orderly points connected by luminous lines, there was a chaos of sparks and darknesses, forming momentary patterns which quickly dissolved into chaos and uncertainty.

+"Do you still have our last departure coordinates?"
+Dirk asked.

+"No sir," Direction's face was ashen.
 "The ship's computer trashed them."

 "Our own computer did that?"

 "I'm afraid so."

-"I think I will have to talk to the computer."
-Dirk said.
+"I think I will have to talk to the computer," Dirk said.